muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

 lists and symbols. we need to install markdown in our project and then import its components. npm i react-markdown then wrap {content} inside it and hence we can get proper response.

+next we will learn how to make textarea auto resizeable. when user type text our area is very small so we use text-area autoresize library so when user type he can see full text. first install it npm i react-textarea-autosize